If your Nest thermostat has issues connecting to the Nest app or Wi-Fi network, you may get one or both of the

 2. Check the status of the Nest service

 If the Nest service is down, wait for the Nest service to resume to check if you can add your thermostat to the Nest app.

 While the service is down, you may also get a message "The Nest service can’t be reached right now" in the Nest app.

 3. Make sure your home Wi-Fi works

 Since your thermostat uses your home Wi-Fi network, check that you can get online with another device in your home.
-You can visit nest.com to check if your connection is working.
+You can visit nest.com to check if your connection works.
 If you’re using a cell phone, make sure you don’t use cellular data to test your connection.

 Tip: To help make sure you’re not using cellular data, turn on Airplane mode and then turn on Wi-Fi.

-If you can’t connect, try using a different device to double check.
-If you can’t connect with any device contact your internet service provider to check the service status in your area.
+If you can’t connect, try to use a different device to double check.
+If you can’t connect with any device, contact your internet service provider to check the service status in your area.

 4. Move closer to your router

-Make sure that your mobile device is close to your router when trying to add your thermostat to the Nest app.
+Make sure that your mobile device is close to your router when you try to add your thermostat to the Nest app.

 If your thermostat is mounted on a Nest Stand, you can also move your thermostat closer to your router.

 5. Restart your router

-When you restart your router, it will reset your internet connection.
+When you restart your router, it resets your internet connection.
 You should also restart any Wi-Fi range extenders or repeaters.

 - Unplug your modem and router power cords.
 You may have a combination modem/router, or they may be separate devices.
 All the lights on your modem and router should be off.

 - Wait for 30 seconds, then plug your modem and router back in.

-- Your modem and router will restart.
+- Your modem and router should restart.
 Wait a couple of minutes or until you get steady power and connection lights.
 You may also get a quickly flashing data light.

 Note: Every router is different.
-You may need to consult your router’s user manual for specific instructions on how to restart your router.
+You may need to consult your router’s user manual for instructions on how to restart your router.

 6. Reset your thermostat and mobile device